Learn which airports on the North and South Island are used when traveling to New Zealand and how you can travel between the New Zealand islands.

 Traveling by air saves time – a flight from Wellington to Blenheim typically lasts only 25 minutes and to Nelson only 35 minutes – while catching the ferry will eat up at least 3 hours of your time.

 However, I do recommend going by ferry if you’re in New Zealand for the first time, because it is an experience of a lifetime, especially when cruising into Marlborough Sounds.

 However, do pick a nice day for this trip over, because rough seas on very windy days can be scary when you are in a boat.

 If you are visiting during one of the peak seasons in New Zealand, please keep in mind that it is always easier to find a domestic flight to one of the bigger cities in New Zealand than it is to find one to one of the smaller cities.

 In addition, flying to a big city is generally cheaper.
 On the North Island, such a city would be Auckland and on the South Island, Christchurch.

-A one-way ticket can cost anywhere between $50 and $100; check out the previously mentioned websites for the exact fares.
-It takes between 3 and 3.5 hours to go from the North Island to the South Island with a ferry.
+A one-way ticket can cost anywhere between $50 and $100, and it takes between 3 and 3.5 hours to go from the North Island to the South Island with a ferry.

-If you are going to rent a car in New Zealand, please be aware that larger car rental companies such as Budget and Hertz do not allow their cars to be taken on a ferry from one island to the other.
+If you are going to rent a car in New Zealand, please be aware that some of the larger car rental companies do not allow their cars to be taken on a ferry from one island to the other.

 The general procedure would then be to drop off one car in Wellington, cross over with the ferry but not the car, and then pick up another car in Picton or vice versa.